Nepal has returned to normal after the recent protests. Book your trek with confidence.

 • Relax in the natural spring water of Jhinu Danda.

-• Experience the local Gurung and Magar culture, traditions, and customs.
+• Experience the local Gurung culture, traditions, and customs.

 The Annapurna Sanctuary Trek begins with a scenic drive from Kathmandu to Pokhara.
 You will take a tourist bus and drive on the scenic and winding roads of Prithvi Highway.
 The bus passes through beautiful Nepalese countryside.
 The highway goes alongside the Trishuli and Marsyangdi Rivers, beautiful villages, terrace farms, hills, and forests.
 You may also catch sights of Mount Ganesh and Manaslu along the way.